um-acs/acs_docs/docs/clusters/general-usage/5-jobs/2-queues.rst

      - 16
      - up to 50 GB per node
      - 1 day \/ 7 days
+     - jobs intended for workloads that run entirely on a single node.
+   * - parallel
+     - 16 per node
-     - single and threaded jobs up to 16 cores, up to 50 GB memory
+     - up to 50 GB per node
+     - 1 day \/ 7 days
+     - jobs intended for MPI or other multi-node parallel workloads.
    * - bigmem
      - 16
      - up to 200 GB per node